percona/pmm-doc/docs/get-started/roles-and-permissions/access_roles.md

  If you want to add more than one label for a role, click *+* and select the values from the dropdown.

+ For information on how the Prometheus selectors work, see [Prometheus selectors](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-series-selectors).

 5. Click *Create* role.

 !!! note alert alert-primary "Note"